pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/SharingGRDB.md

 powered directly by SQLite using [Sharing](#What-is-Sharing) and [GRDB](#What-is-GRDB), and is usable from UIKit, `@Observable` models, and more.

-> Note: It is not required to write queries as a raw SQL string, and a query builder can be used
-> instead.
-For more information on SharingGRDB's querying capabilities, see <doc:Fetching>.
+> Note: For more information on SharingGRDB's querying capabilities, see <doc:Fetching>.

 ## Quick start